Caribbean attractions

 Puerto Viejo Beach; ©Costa Rica Tourism Board

-Canopying allows visitors to see the rain forest by aerial tram or by gliding individually on a harness over wires from tree to tree.
+Ziplining allows visitors to see the rain forest by aerial tram or by gliding individually on a harness over wires from tree to tree.

 Tourism / When to Go

 U.S. and Canadian stopover visits require passports and valid return tickets.
-The popularity of the country by month is not available.

 The average temperature and rainfall both vary greatly depending on the location, with more rain and cooler temperatures in the mountains.